openSNP/openSNP-iOS/README.rst

 openSNP Health : uploads your Apple Health phenotypes to openSNP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|...| since your these data, along with `the genotyping you provided on openSNP.org <https://opensnp.org/genotypes/new#new_genotype>`_, may help scientists find new associations.
+|...| since these data, along with `the genotyping you provided on openSNP.org <https://opensnp.org/genotypes/new#new_genotype>`_, may help scientists find new associations.

 **We're waiting to submit the app as we iron-out kinks and integrate the testing backend with the core server**.